 - how too much radiation destroys growth, etc.

 Reading books about science is a great beginning.
 But to make it lasting, kids need hands-on experiences.
-Jason is an adult and still remembers doing this science experiment and what he learned.

 Here are some science books to get your family started on their way to loving science!

-Easy Science for Kids: Science in Nature
+Easy Science for Kids: Book about Science in Nature

 Wilson Bentley grew up in Vermont and his most favorite season of the year was winter.
-He loved snow and considered the tiny ice crystals we call “snowflakes,” as living miracles.
+He loved the snow and considered the tiny ice crystals we call “snowflakes,” as living miracles.
 His goal was to photograph snowflakes (a feat considering how quickly they melt) so that others could see the wonder and enchantment of these tiny flakes of snow.

 He did find a way to photograph snowflakes and discovered two important truths: no two snowflakes are alike (just like no two people are alike) and each snowflake is incredibly beautiful.